kubevela/kubevela.github.io/docs/end-user/traits/rollout.md

       ✅ scaler      ✅ gateway: No loadBalancer found, visiting by using 'vela port-forward canary-demo'
 ```

-If you have enabled [velaux](../../reference/addons/velaux.md) addon, you can view the application topology graph that all `v1` pods are ready now.
+If you have enabled [velaux](../../reference/addons/velaux.md) addon, you can view the application topology graph that all `v1` pods are ready now by navigating to canary-demo->Workflows->Status.

 ![image](../../resources/kruise-rollout-v1.jpg)